-The Bank's subsidy control assessment ensures it is complying with both EU State Aid rules and the UK Subsidy Control Act.
+The Bank's subsidy control assessment ensures it is complying with both EU State Aid rules and the UK Subsidv Control Act.
 In meeting these requirements, the Bank must demonstrate that its investment is in an area with market failure and that the business or project has not been able to secure finance through the private market.
 The Bank must also ensure that the terms and conditions of its investment do not undercut private market operators.

 advice to ministers and portfolio accountable officers on accountability, governance and performance, it has taken some time for this additional advisory group to be established.
-The Scottish Government announced membership of the group in October 2024.
-It met for the first time in December 2024, where it discussed its terms of reference, initial areas of interest and received an introductory presentation from the Bank's chief executive, chair and chief strategy officer.
+The Scottish Government announced membership of the group in October 2024.6 It met for the first time in December 2024, where it discussed its terms of reference, initial areas of interest and received an introductory presentation from the Bank's chief executive, chair and chief strategy officer.
 The group will also advise on planning for a five-year review of the Bank which is required under the 2020 Act.
 The group is expected to meet quarterly.
-It does not form part of the Bank's governance arrangements.
-It reports to Scottish ministers and not the Bank's board.
+It does not form part of the Bank's board.